Skip to content

 There was another example yesterday of how it can take the focus away from the message you want to get across.

-Professor Dame Sally Davies, the outgoing Chief Medical Officer, was discussing her final report in the role, on Radio 4’s Today programme, which calls for a ban on food on public transport and an extension of the sugar tax to aid the fight against childhood obesity.
+Professor Dame Sally Davies, the outgoing Chief Medical Officer, was discussing her final report in the role, on Radio 4’s Today programme, which calls for a back on food on public transport and an extension of the sugar tax to aid the fight against childhood obesity.

 And then the reporter said “just turning to other areas” and brought two more topics into the conversation.